Blood Sugar Monitoring

 - One to two hours after a meal

 If this sounds like a lot of blood sugar monitoring to you, I understand your feelings!
 While not everyone will be interested in, or need to monitor this often, a person who is new to the Prediabetes diagnosis will likely find blood sugar monitoring very informative.

 For most people, measuring blood sugar at home will not be something done on a daily basis.
-I encourage you to give blood sugar monitoring a 2-Week Try so you can fully understand your body through its reaction to specific foods.
+I encourage you to give yourself 2 weeks of consistent blood sugar monitoring so you can fully understand your body through its reaction to specific foods.

 Your insurance may cover only a certain number of test strips.
 If you need more supplies for your blood sugar monitoring, talk with your diabetes care provider.
 Together, you can come up with a plan about when to check your blood glucose.